Coronavirus (COVID-19) Investment Update

 During these challenging times we will continue to actively manage our members retirement savings.
 This will include looking for opportunities where appropriate when markets fall.
 We will continue to maintain a diversified portfolio of investments, including unlisted assets such as property and infrastructure which have provided some protection against volatility in global markets.

-The information supplied in this article is general advice only and does not take into account or consider your personal objectives, financial situation or needs.
+This information is general advice only and does not take into account or consider your personal objectives, financial situation or needs.
 Before acting, you should review the relevant Product Disclosure Statement to ensure you have all the information about the relevant BUSSQ product and how it works and consider the appropriateness of the information to your needs or seek independent advice from a properly qualified professional.
 Past performance is not a reliable indicator of future performance.
 Prepared by BUSS (Queensland) Pty Ltd (ABN 15 065 081 281, AFSL 237860) as Trustee for BUSSQ (BUSSQ Fund, ABN 85 571 332 201).